David O. Russell: 2024 incident

 In March 2024, according to a newsletter published by Puck, at Chanel's Oscar party Russell punched Sony film exec Sanford Panitch in the stomach after he accidentally tripped over Russell's leg.

 2025 incident

-According to a TMZ report, in May 2025, several actors and crew members on the set of Madden walked off after Russell used a racial slur, and also tried to insert usage of the slur into the script dialogue.
-Russell then "belittled" other cast and crew members over objections to his using the slur.
-Russell was also angered by an actor's objection to participating in a scene that involved nudity.
-However, according to TMZ, sources close to Amazon Studios disputed the reporting.
+According to a TMZ report, in May 2025, several actors and crew members on the set of Madden walked off after Russell allegedly used a racial slur, and also tried to insert usage of the slur into the script dialogue.
+Russell was also reportedly angered by an actor's objection to participating in a scene that involved nudity.
+However, according to TMZ, sources close to Amazon MGM Studios disputed the reporting.